DrTtnk/uber-lens/README.md

 This is the sweetest part, everything is typed!
 And I mean everything is **strongly** typed.

-If you mess up and you use the wrong type, you'll get a compile time error.
+If you mess up, and you use the wrong type, you'll get a compile-time error.

 The wrong path?
 Compile time error.